SwiftcordApp/Swiftcord/README.md

 have Swift knowledge and feel like contributing, feel free to make a pull request!
 Any (positive) contribution is welcome, no matter how small!

+Found an issue?
+Ensure it isn't a duplicate, then open a new issue with the appropriate template and fill in the placeholders as clearly as you can.
+Responding promptly to follow up comments is appreciated, as debugging is hard without any further input from the OP.

 ## License